cchauve/AGO-pipeline/README.md

-AGO is a tool aimed at creating pipelines of existing bioinformatics tools for reconstructing ancestral gene orders from extant gene orders and homologous gene families, in a phylogenetic context.
+AGO is a tool aimed at creating pipelines of existing bioinformatics tools for reconstructing ancestral gene orders from extant gene orders and homologous gene families, in a phylogenetic context described by a rooted species tree.

 ## Overview